cometh-hq/getting-started-js/README.md

 ## Start

-Set you Alembic API KEY in the following env var:
+Set you Cometh API KEY in the following env var:

 ```
 export NEXT_PUBLIC_COMETH_API_KEY=YOUR_API_KEY